mar10/fancytree/bin/jsdoc3-moogle/README.md

 The default template for JSDoc 3 uses: [the Taffy Database library](http://taffydb.com/) and the [Underscore Template library](http://underscorejs.org/).

+## Customized

+Modified by Martin Wendt in 2017-08.

+Changes are marked with `<!-- Start MOOGLE Changes -->` or `// --- Start MOOGLE Changes`

+* Add a 'Methods:' section for class views, between 'Properties:' and 'Methods details'
+* Add google analytics hooks
+* Add a 'Fork me on Github'

 ## Generating Typeface Fonts